Sailor Moon (character): Neo-Queen Serenity

 During the second story arc, it is revealed that Usagi, as Serenity, will eventually become the queen regnant of a new Silver Millennium called Crystal Tokyo, in the 30th century.
-She is first seen in this future form in act 16 of the manga and episode 68 of the original anime.
+This form is called Neo-Queen Serenity (ネオ クイーン セレニティ, Neo Kuin Sereniti) and is first seen in act 16 of the manga and episode 68 of the original anime.
 Usagi learns that she will be given the title "Sovereign of Earth", and Mamoru will become King Endymion alongside her.
-It is stated in the anime that she becomes Neo-Queen Serenity after warding off a second Ice Age, though the specifics of this are never discussed.
+It is stated in the anime that she becomes Neo-Queen Serenity after warding off a second ice age, though the specifics of this are never discussed.

 This incarnation is shown to be more mature than the present day Usagi, though she is still childish in some ways.
 For example, in episode 104, Chibiusa gives the Sailor Guardians a letter from the future in which the Queen asks them to train her, but the letter is simplistic and contains almost no kanji.
 In episode 146, Diana says that the King and Queen would sometimes play sick to get out of things.
 Letters she sends through the Door of Space-Time to Chibiusa are sometimes signed with a drawing of herself (and sometimes King Endymion) instead of a name.

 In the manga, Neo-Queen Serenity tells the present-day Sailor Guardians that after she became queen, she lost her power as a Sailor Guardian.
 In the second arc of the anime she does not transform (into Sailor Moon) even when the others do.
 However, she is seen showing great powers in a flashback when the King Endymion of the future describes the great feats of Neo-Queen Serenity during the time she brought about peace.
 Diana likewise describes Eternal Sailor Moon as the one second in power only to Neo-Queen Serenity.
 She also demonstrates abilities that allow her to rejuvenate the destroyed city of Crystal Tokyo, grant the Sailor Guardians upgraded powers, and provide her past self with an upgraded transformation brooch and weapon, the Spiral Heart Moon Rod.

 Neo-Queen Serenity wears an altered version of the dress she wore as a princess.
 The shoulder pieces are omitted and a large, wing-shaped bow replaces the smaller one of the princess outfit.
 In the manga, Neo-Queen Serenity's dress is similar to her past form's outfit.
 She also wears a crown and new earrings.
 The crescent moon is always visible on her forehead, just as it is with her princess form.
 Her face and facial expressions are drawn to look more mature than the 20th century Usagi, but her iconic hairstyle is retained.

 This form is the one that Chibiusa considers as truly being her mother, while she sees the Usagi of the past as a sister figure.